Back to Blog

 Methods of Service

-• Personal Service by the Claimant: The claimant can serve the summons personally by showing the defendant the original and leaving a copy with them.
-It is crucial to obtain a signed acknowledgement of receipt or, failing that, to complete an affidavit of service.
+The claimant can serve the summons personally by showing the defendant the original and leaving a copy with them.
+Crucial to obtain a signed acknowledgement or complete an affidavit of service.

 After service, the original summons along with the proof of service must be filed with the clerk of the court well before the hearing date.